Bhudjo/posting-offers/README.md

 All my offers have shopper friendly descriptions.
 I price all my offers up front in a defined currency.

 ##Todo

+- server
 - get order x

+##Assumptions

+- json: the assignment isn't explicit about it
+- backend-only